-The Company renewed its normal course issuer bid through the TSX effective from May 7, 2014 to May 6, 2015 ("NCIB"), upon expiration of its earlier established normal course issuer bid.
-The Company has not yet purchased any Common Shares under its current NCIB.
+The Company renewed its normal course issuer bid through the TSX effective from June 3, 2015 to June 2, 2016, upon expiration of its earlier established normal course issuer bid.
+The Company has not yet purchased any common shares under its current normal course issuer bid.